hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 ### VII.
 Existing Users flow

 You need to handle the flow where the user has already signed up and you want to directly take the user to Haptik's `Inbox Screen`.
-HaptikLib provides a function named `isUserSignedUp` that returns a `BOOL` value for the same.
+Haptik provides a function named `isUserSignedUp` that returns a `BOOL` value for the same.
 If `YES` you can get the desired `viewController` from the method `getInitialVC` and push the user directly.
 The function will return `nil` if the user hasn't been signed up.

 ##### Example: